calabash/calabash-ios/README.md

 ## Setup: Fast Track

-These fast-track instructions are EXPERIMENTAL, but in our experience it works for most iOS projects.
-But there *are* some project setups where it does not.
+The fast-track instructions are EXPERIMENTAL, but in our experience they work for most iOS projects.

-If it doesn't work in your project, you should read the section "Manual setup with Xcode" below.
+If it doesn't work in your project, see the "Manual setup with Xcode" section below.

 Starting in Xcode 6, we've had trouble maintaining the setup tools.
-If you run into a problem see [calabash-ios setup fails on fresh Xcode 6 project](https://github.com/calabash/calabash-ios/issues/533).
+If you have a problem see [calabash-ios setup fails on fresh Xcode 6 project](https://github.com/calabash/calabash-ios/issues/533).

 For automatic setup: